Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 ``wildcard_query(field_expression, query_expression[, option=<option_value>]*)``

-The wildcard_query function maps to the wildcard_query query used in search engine, to return the documents that match a provided text with a given field.
+The wildcard_query function maps to the wildcard_query query used in search engine.
+It returns documents that match provided text in the specified field.
 Supported wildcard characters can be found here: https://opensearch.org/docs/latest/opensearch/query-dsl/term/#wildcards

 Available parameters include: